doitintl/CloudBlaster/README.md

      For the most up-to-date list of supported asset types, see `list-filter.yaml`

+### Future features
+* More asset types.
+* Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.

+### Adding features
 * If you want more asset types or new features, please either
     * Submit an issue at GitHub.
     * Or add support for the asset type and submit a pull request.
-        * To do this, see the  comment in `asset-types.properties`.
+        * For instructions see the comment in `asset-types.properties`.

-# Future features
-* More asset types.
-* Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
+### Testing
+* Run `tester.sh <PROJECT_ID>`
+* This is an integration test rather than a unit test, which is why it is not in a suite, driven by a framework by JUnit or TestNG, that would be run on every build.
+* The test creates an asset of each of (almost all) the supported types, confirms that it exists, then runs the deleter, then confirms that the asset does not exist.
+* It does this for each asset type in parallel (grouping together some asset types like all GCE asset types), since cloud operations can take several minutes each.
+* Since it works with real cloud assets and blocks on each creation/deletion operation, it is not robust.
+Permissions errors, slow response from the cloud, etc., can cause failure.
+* The Deleter as normally run is more robust because the GCP Asset Service only sees assets some time after they are created, generally within seconds but for some asset types, a few minutes.
+In normal usage, this is not a problem, but the test only waits a short time and if it does not see the asset, it will fail.

 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.